dovydasgulbinas/env-configs/powerline/README.md

 ```
 1. Download and install the fonts for powerline
 2. In your terminal choose one of the fonts containing name powerline
-3. Install powerline bindings for other programs
+3. [Install powerline][poweline-install] bindings for other programs

 ```
 binddir="$HOME/diy/env-configs/powerline"